MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 Azure ATP is composed of the Azure ATP cloud service, which consists of the Azure ATP portal, the Azure ATP sensor and/or the Azure ATP standalone sensor.
 For more information about each Azure ATP component, see [Azure ATP architecture](atp-architecture.md).

+To create your Azure ATP instance, you'll need an AAD tenant with at least one global/security administrator.
 Each Azure ATP instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

 This prerequisite guide is divided into the following sections to ensure you have everything you need to successfully deploy Azure ATP.

 [Before you start](#before-you-start): Lists information to gather  and accounts and network entities you'll need to have before starting to install.